akihikodaki/dts/test_plans/vf_pf_reset_test_plan.rst

      testpmd> port reset 1
      testpmd> start

-   or just run the command "port reset all" send the same 1000 packets with scapy from tester, verify the packets can be received by one VF and can be forward to another VF correctly, check the port info::
+   or just run the command "port reset all".
+   Send the same 1000 packets with scapy from tester, verify the packets can be received by one VF and can be forward to another VF correctly, check the port info::